nrstott/uncommonjs/jsgi/jsgib.md

       var values = [1,2,3,4]
         , deferred = q.defer();

-      // WTF: what is `this` in this context? this.forEach = function(callback) {
+      this.forEach = function(callback) {
         function next() {
           if (values.length > 0) {